camercu/oscp-prep/CHEATSHEET.md

 # crack hashes by feeding back in the potfile to a different hash mode
 john --loopback --format=nt ntlm.hashes

-# find the desired format:
+# find the desired format, if john doesn't detect it automatically:
 john --list=formats

 # feed custom wordlist via stdin